lime-owl/passion-project/README.md

 - Create a high-fidelity prototype that accurately summarizes the different user flows for your must-have features.

-- Create a repository in Github to track the progress of your project.
-Use the Automated Kanban project template.

 - Create and prioritize issues for your must-have features.
 Recall that you can also add sub-tasks to an issue to help clearly track what is required to build a feature.

-- Create issues for any other general tasks that are not directly related to a feature (ie. investigating hosting services).